MS 120: Bestiary

 MS 120 is a fine example of a Bestiary, or Book of Beasts.
 Bestiaries contain descriptions of beasts or animals (and sometimes plants and stones) both real and imagined.
 Particularly popular in England in the twelfth and thirteenth centuries, bestiaries evolved from the writings of ancient authors, such as Aristotle and Pliny the Elder, and from a Greek text known as the Physiologus or The Natural Philosopher (Brown, 1994, p.
 18).
 Whereas these earlier texts described animals as features of natural history though, bestiaries became highly religious works full of allegorical descriptions designed to instruct laymen in their moral conduct.

 The manuscript begins with the mighty lion (see above), king of the beasts, who spares the prostrate, and is reportedly only afraid of the cockerel!
 An array of other animals is then depicted including pelicans, antelope, bees, panthers, and apes; each with their own enlightening and often ominous tale to tell.
-The whale (see left), for instance, is said to fool sailors into thinking it is an island before dragging them down to their deaths when they land.
+The whale (see right), for instance, is said to fool sailors into thinking it is an island before dragging them down to their deaths when they land.

 Alongside these animals, a captivating collection of more unfamiliar creatures is also described.
 Beasts such as the bonnacon, basilisk, and dragon all parade before us on the pages of the manuscript; revealing fascinating details of their appearance and habits.
 Particularly intriguing is the Siren (see below left), half-woman/half- bird or fish, who like the whale lures sailors to their doom, this time by singing to them; and the Manticore (see below right), a fierce creature with the face of a man, the body of a lion, and the tale of a scorpion.